erictt/computer-science-learning/source/_posts/Untitled.md

 A. [2 points] Is it possible for a page X to be present in the "local"  part of two nodes N1 and N2 at the same time?
 If yes, explain how.

+Yes, the pages in local can be shared among multiple nodes.
+When it happens, the page will be copied over to the others' local for accessing.

 B. [4 points] N1 faults on page X; N1's global part is empty; N2 has  the oldest page in the entire cluster in its global part; the missing page X is not in cluster memory.
 List the steps that will  ensue to service this page fault.

+1. N1 expend its local memory.
+2. N1 bring the page X from disk into its local memory.

 C. [8 points] Assume that we have a set of Nodes N1, N2 and N3 in a  Global Memory System.
 The previous epoch of the geriatrics algorithm  has just ended.
 Now each of the nodes send age information for each  of their Local and Global pages to the initiator.
 The age  information sent by each node is shown below: